 Ministry Formation is rooted in the praxis of ministry, a process of learning ministry by doing ministry.
 To that end, students participate in two required ministry experiences in two different ministry contexts.
 The reflective process related to these experiences involves faculty, supervisor, and peers and is designed to lead students to an integration of personal and professional identity, and academic and practical proficiency.
 The process also enhances the student’s ability to articulate faith within concrete life experiences and the changing dynamics of today’s world.

 Each student participates in an eight- to nine-month part-time ministry placement in an approved congregation or other ministry setting, concurrent with two semesters of classwork, often during the middler year.
 This supervised experience provides the basis for reflection in a Ministry Formation group.
-The class component consists of online and weekend intensives in both semesters.
-This is a six-hour course offered in a year-long format (Three credit hours per semester)
+The class component consists of block course with a synchronous video option in both semesters.
+This is a six-hour course offered in a year-long format.
+(3 credit hours per semester)

 This course, often taken during the senior year, is designed to synthesize and reflect upon each student’s cumulative course work and field education experience.
 In preparation for this course, each student assembles a portfolio of representative papers and reports from prior courses and ministry placements.
 The course culminates in an interview with each student by a faculty committee to assess the student’s fulfillment of the objectives of the MDiv program.
 (Three credit hours)

 For more information about Ministry Formation at Bethany, refer to the Bethany Academic Catalog.